-The College of Engineering, Science and Technology continued its community outreach programs in 2018 through partnership and collaboration with Government Departments and other organisations.
-A total of 100 students from the School of Applied Science, who live in the Lami-Suva-Nausori corridor took part in the World Mosquito Program by taking home capsules containing the Wolbachia mosquito eggs to breed in specially prepared buckets until mosquitos fly out in 2-3 weeks.
+The College of Engineering, Science and Technology continued The Veterinary Science Department also ran joint programmes its community outreach programs in 2018 through partnership later in the year with two of our partners overseas.
+The purpose and collaboration with Government Departments and other was to educate the public on health and welfare and to spay and organisations.
+A total of 100 students from the School of Applied neuter stray dogs.
+Science, who live in the Lami-Suva-Nausori corridor took part in the World Mosquito Program by taking home capsules containing The College of Medicine, Nursing and Health Sciences participated the Wolbachia mosquito eggs to breed in specially prepared in the World Oral Health Day celebration and launch of National buckets until mosquitos fly out in 2-3 weeks.
+Oral Health Week with Ministry of Health and Medical Services.

-The College was also engaged by the Ministry of Rural and Maritime Development, to conduct four 2-week long carpenters training program.
-More than 100 carpenters in various parts of Fiji were trained in building houses in their villages and community as part of the Cyclone rehabilitation.
+The College was also engaged by the Ministry of Rural and The School of Dentistry and Oral Health provided free dental checks and awareness on good oral health practices as part of Maritime Development, to conduct four 2-week long carpenters training program.
+More than 100 carpenters in various parts of Fiji the World Oral Health Day (WOHD) celebration which was held at were trained in building houses in their villages and community Sukuna Park, Suva in March. as part of the Cyclone rehabilitation.